How to Set Up a Virtual Data Room in 7 Easy Steps

 14 days of free trial

 1. Security: As this is likely an important feature for you, you want a VDR that puts a premium on security.
 Look for data and access protection features such as advanced encryption, digital rights management functions, 2-step verification, and compliance with security standards.
-This will ensure your sensitive documents stay protected.
+This will ensure your financial statements, legal documents, intellectual property licenses, and other sensitive data is protected.

 2. Usability: As a rule of thumb, simple is good.
 An intuitive interface where everything is easy to find will help you and your team adapt faster to the new environment, besides increasing your effectiveness in the long run.